Rohitk131/HackJunction/README.md

 1. Visit the deployed website using the link provided above.
 2. Explore the various features and functionalities available on the platform.
-3. Sign up for an account to access additional features such as saving preferences and booking services.
-4. Start organizing your hackathon with confidence and efficiency!
+3. Start organizing your hackathon with confidence and efficiency!

 ## Contributing